p-herbert/React-App/README.md

-# React App
+# Palindrome

 ## Introduction

-This is a repository that serves as a starting point for building single page React applications.
+This React application highlights phrases or words that are palindromes.

+## Installation

+The application can be installed with the command

+  	npm install

 ## Starting

-### Production

-The application can be started with the command
+  1. Start the application with the command

     	npm start

+  2. Open a tab in your browser and connect to `localhost:8080`

-and stopped with the command
+The application can be stopped with the command

 	npm stop

-### Development
+## Development Mode

 The application can be started in development mode with the command